What if the Hoover Dam Broke?

 Approximately 25 million people depend on water from Lake Mead.
 They would be devastated if the Hoover Dam were to ever break.
 Bureau of Reclamation

-If catastrophe struck the Hoover Dam and it somehow broke, a catastrophic amount of water from Lake Mead would be released.
+If disaster struck and the Hoover Dam stopped functioning, a catastrophic amount of water from Lake Mead would be released.
 That water would likely cover an area of 10 million acres (4 million hectares) 1 foot (30 centimeters) deep.
 To put that area in perspective, the entire state of New Jersey is 9 million acres (3.6 million hectares).
-Downriver towns and cities would see the most damage, which could include loss of life depending on the amount of warning before the wave.
-The towns include Laughlin, Nevada; Needles, California; Lake Havasu, Arizona; and even as far south as Yuma, Arizona, and San Luis Rey, Colorado, a border community in Mexico.

 Advertisement

 Approximately 25 million people depend on water from Lake Mead.
-The reservoir supplies water for the cities of Las Vegas, Henderson, North Las Vegas and Boulder City, Nevada, as well as municipal and industrial water and irrigation water for downstream users.
+The reservoir supplies water for the cities of Las Vegas, Henderson, North Las Vegas and Boulder City, Nevada, as well as municipal and industrial water and irrigation water for users on the downstream side.

 Advertisement